 Since leaving Government service, Eddie now has a portfolio of Executive and Advisory roles with a small number of innovative tech and cyber security start-ups and scale-ups in London, including iProov.
 He sits on the Advisory Board of a large investment fund, with a focus on Defence and Security.
 He also advises SANS Institute, especially in connection with DCMS’s Cyber Schools Programme.
 He is a Fellow of the IET, and sits on its Information Technology Policy Panel.

 Peter holds BA and MA degrees in History and Law from Cambridge University.
-In addition to his role as director of iProov, he serves as Non-Executive Chairman for Food Freshness Technology and as a director for ETX Capital and Optimum (SME) Finance Ltd, director of Fireaway Inc., and as a director for various other JRJ Group portfolio companies.
+In addition to his role as director of iProov, he serves as Non-Executive Chairman for Optimum (SME) Finance Ltd, director of Fireaway Inc., and as a director for various other JRJ Group portfolio companies.

 Professor Sasse is the Head of Information Security Research at University College London (UCL), and currently also Director of the GCHQ/EPSRC-funded national Research Institute for the Science of Cyber Security.
 She started research in usable security in 1996, and has conducted dozens of lab and in-company studies on the cost and benefit of authentication mechanisms such as passwords and biometrics, and carried out two studies for the US National Institute of Standards and Technology.